 - When I added the coarse sugar on top of the muffin batter, I got a little sloppy and spilled some on the muffin tin.
 This made the muffin tops stick to the tin a little when they expanded over the cups.
 So, just brush away any loose sugar crystals from the tin before baking!

-- This muffin recipe uses oil instead of butter.
-But, if you prefer the flavor of butter, you can replace half or all of the oil with melted and cooled butter.
+- But, if you prefer the flavor of butter, you can replace half or all of the oil with melted and cooled butter.
 In that case, use room-temperature eggs and buttermilk in the batter.

 Storage and reheating

-- For longer storage, keep the blackberry muffins in the freezer.
+- For longer storage, keep the buttermilk muffins in the freezer for up to 3 months.
 I find the easiest way to store them in the freezer is in a gallon zip top bag (try to remove most of the air from the bag before sealing).

-- To enjoy these blackberry buttermilk muffins from the freezer, you can leave them out on the counter for about 1 hour to thaw.
+- To enjoy these muffins from the freezer, you can leave them out on the counter for about 1 hour to thaw.
 Or, even better, peel the paper from the muffins, split them in half (while still frozen), then bake them in the oven for 7 - 8 minutes at 350 degrees F (177 degrees C).

 Recipe FAQs